RonaldGalea/imATFIB/README.md

 # imATFIB

-Supports ACDC, MMWHS, Imgogen datasets.
+Supports ACDC, MMWHS, Imogen datasets.

 Converting to npy:
 - it is possible to convert all .nii or .nii.gz files to .npy which is afterwards faster to read during training